hlavacs/ViennaEntityComponentSystem/README.md

 }
 ```

 Inside the for loop you can do everything as long as VECS is running in *sequential mode*.
-Nevertheless, of course erasing entities might result in crahes if systems still try to access them.
+Nevertheless, of course erasing entities might result in crashes if systems still try to access them.
 Systems can check if entities still exist using the *Exists(handle)* function.
 VECS does not use C++ *std::optional* intentionally since accessing erased entities should never occur which lies in the responsibility of the programmer.

 ## Tags